 Next, have a sheet of paper or a notebook with a pen nearby.

 Draw a line down the middle of the page.
-On the left side, title it "Long Term Goals" on the right "Short Term Goals."
+On the left side, a title it "Long Term Goals" on the right "Short Term Goals."

 Close your eyes and meditate for 5 minutes.
 I love using the Calm unguided meditation for this exercise.
 Just sit quietly and focus on your thoughts as you think about your long term goals.
 Ask yourself: "what is it that I wish to accomplish?" "where do I want to be in five years?"
 "What is important to me?" "what are my greatest assets and skills?"